sewenew/redis-plus-plus/README.md

 auto pipe = redis.pipeline();
 ```

-When creating a `Pipeline` object, `Redis::pipeline` method creates a new connection to Redis server.
+When creating a `Pipeline` object, by default, `Redis::pipeline` method creates a new connection to Redis server.
 This connection is NOT picked from the connection pool, but a newly created connection.
 This connection has the same `ConnectionOptions` as other connections in the connection pool. `Pipeline` object maintains the new connection, and all piped commands are sent through this connection.

-**NOTE**: Creating a `Pipeline` object is NOT cheap, since it creates a new connection.
+**NOTE**: By default, creating a `Pipeline` object is NOT cheap, since it creates a new connection.
 So you'd better reuse the `Pipeline` object as much as possible.
+Check [this](#create-pipeline-without-creating-new-connection) to see how to create a `Pipeline` object without creating a new connection.

 #### Send Commands